AlexandraPregent/AlexandraPregent.github.io/_pages/portfolio.md

 \
 \
 **Ethics Adviser- Student Trainee (2019-2021)**
 * *Ethics in Science & Technology Commission (Quebec Government)*
   * The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
-  * Participation in the writing of several documents, including official briefs and reports.
+  * Participation in the writing of several documents including official briefs and reports on topics such as AI & the Workplace, Covid-Tracking apps, and AI & Ethical Deliberation.

 \